Sanity-Saving Summer Schedule Printable For Kids

 summer weekly schedule for kids free printable to use at home

-Summer Camp Schedule Themes For Kids
+Summer Camp Themes For Kids

-Next, make slow weeks extra special by giving your schedule an at home summer camp theme.
+Next, make slow weeks extra special by giving your schedule an at-home summer camp theme.

 For example, in my home, the boys go to Scout camp for one week of the summer.
 We call this “girls week.”
 On this week, we do all things girly: tea party, dancing, nails, etc. It gives us something to be excited about!